XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 - Need to hit a different PlayStation account?
 Provide an `NPSSO` value in the slash command, otherwise the `.env` `NPSSO` is used.
 - Legacy prefix commands mirror the slash commands but always use the credentials in `.env`.
 Set `PREFIX` in `.env` (default `$`) if you want to change it.

-The bot auto-syncs commands in the guild defined by `GUILD_ID` on startup and refuses to run in other servers.
-Forced syncs and the built-in verifier ensure commands appear even if Discord is slow to propagate them.
+The bot auto-syncs commands in every guild listed in `GUILD_ID` on startup and refuses to run in other servers.
+Forced syncs and the built-in verifier ensure commands appear even if Discord is slow to propagate them across all configured guilds.
-**Important:** This project is intended for single-server/self-hosted setups.
-Invite the bot only to the server that matches `GUILD_ID`.
+**Important:** This project is intended for self-hosted setups.
+Only list guild IDs that you control in `GUILD_ID`.

 ---